eibex/reaction-light/README.md

 ## Help
 If you need help with the bot or need to report bugs, post an issue [here](https://github.com/eibex/reaction-light/issues).

-We also have [a Discord server](https://discord.gg/ZGTPh5b) in which you can ask questions.
-Do not report bugs there, file an issue on GitHub instead.

 ## Contribute
 If you would like to contribute to this project, fork it and then create a pull request.
 Please ensure that you have thoroughly tested all your changes.
 Black formatting is preferred.